 - specs - Contains the Kolla communities key arguments about architectural shifts in the code base.

 Need a feature?
 Find a bug?
 Let us know!
 Contributions are much appreciated and should follow the standard Gerrit workflow.

-- We communicate using the #kolla irc channel.
+- We communicate using the #openstack-kolla irc channel.

 - File bugs, blueprints, track releases, etc on Launchpad.